Learn how to protect your Mac computers using a recovery or firmware password

 Additional Considerations

-• When Automatically generate password is selected in the Recovery Password library item and the recovery password is then used to unlock a device, please be sure to enter the recovery password exactly as it appears- all capital letters and with hyphens.
+- When Automatically generate password is selected in the Recovery Password library item and the recovery password is then used to unlock a device, please be sure to enter the recovery password exactly as it appears- in all capital letters and with hyphens.

-Note: In macOS Monterey, Intel-based Mac computers with the Apple T2 Security Chip will perform an Erase All Content and Settings (EACS) when receiving an Erase Device command from Kandji.
+- Intel-based Mac computers with the Apple T2 Security Chip will perform an Erase All Content and Settings (EACS) when receiving an Erase Device command from Kandji.
 If a legacy firmware password is still present on the device when it receives the command, it will instead completely erase and require reinstallation of macOS, as in macOS 11.
-To preserve the EACS behavior on an Intel-based Mac, first move it to a Blueprint without a Recovery Password library item before sending the Erase Device command.
+To preserve the EACS behavior on an Intel-based Mac, first, move it to a Blueprint without a Recovery Password library item before sending the Erase Device command.
 This step is not required for Mac computers with Apple silicon.